CyberSecurityLabPL/elektronik-webpage/README.md

 # Elektronik Webpage

 This is a webpage project for an Elektronik school in Zielona Góra.
 The project aims to provide a comprehensive online platform that represents our school and serves as a hub for students, teachers, and parents alike.
-The website aims to be compatible with every viewport independent of it's size so It should work on PC as well as it tworks on Mobile.
+The website aims to be compatible with every viewport independent of it's size so It should work on PC as well as it works on Mobile.

 ## Advanatges of our site compared to the old one
 - 🚀 It's modern